-7.2 Heads of School
+7.2 School leaders

-The Heads of school will ensure the policy is followed consistently on a day-to-day basis by pupils and staff and where appropriate take necessary action when the policy is breached.
+The Co Head Teachers - Heads of school will ensure the policy is followed consistently on a day-to-day basis by pupils and staff and where appropriate take necessary action when the policy is breached.
 They should establish a positive relationship with parents/carers and the local community.
+The school leadership teams will be highly visible, with leaders routinely engaging with pupils, parents and staff on setting and maintaining the behaviour culture and an environment where everyone feels safe and supported.